Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Simulation Results

 \section{Simulation Results}

 In this section, we present some numerical results for our proposed framework.
-Our simulation setting for the STAR-RIS-RSMA system is based on the following scenario, unless otherwise stated.
-The BS is located at the center point i.e. $(0,0,0)$, and the RIS is located at $(400,400,150)$, 150m above the BS.
-There are $K=2$ IRs and $J=2$ UERs randomly located on the two different sides of the RIS, as depicted in Fig. \ref{sys_simu}
+The simulation setting for the STAR-RIS-RSMA system is based on the following scenario, unless otherwise stated.
+The BS is located $20 m$ above the ground i.e. $(0,0,20)$, and the RIS is located at $(0,30,20)$.
+There are $K=3$ IRs and $J=3$ UERs randomly located on the two different sides of the RIS, as depicted in Fig. \ref{sys_simu}

-The distance-dependent path loss for node $n$ is modeled as $\mathrm{PL}_n \triangleq d_n ^ {-\alpha_n}$ where $d_n$ is the distance between the RIS and the user, and the path loss exponent $-\alpha_n$ is taken from the probabilistic model of \cite{path-loss}, which is appropriate for low-altitude RISs with a LoS link that may be blocked due environmental obstacles.
+The distance-dependent path loss for node $n$ is modeled as $\mathrm{PL}_n \triangleq d_n ^ {-\alpha_n}$ where $d_n$ is the distance between the RIS and the user, and the path loss exponent $-\alpha_n$ is taken from the probabilistic model of \cite{path-loss}, which is appropriate for low-altitude RISs with a LoS link that may be blocked due to environmental obstacles.
 In particular, the model assumes